Previous: Mount Information, Up: Filesystem Handling [Contents][Index]

 Preliminary: | MT-Safe | AS-Safe | AC-Safe | See POSIX Safety Concepts.

-does the same thing as umount2
+umount does the same thing as umount2 with flags set

 to zeroes.
-It is more widely available than umount2
+It is more widely available than umount2 but since it

 lacks the possibility to forcefully unmount a filesystem is deprecated

-is also available.
+when umount2 is also available.

 Previous: Mount Information, Up: Filesystem Handling [Contents][Index]